max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

-			c.onCallbackAdded										// function called when a callback was added (assign to property) c.onCallbackRemoved										// function called when a callback was removed (assign to property) c.enabled = true										// when false, callback() will not call anything
+			c.onCallbackAdded										// function called when a callback was added (assign to property) c.onCallbackRemoved										// function called when a callback was removed (assign to property) c.enabled = true										// when false, callback() will not call anything c.clear()												// clear all callbacks (does not call onCallbackRemoved)

+-

+Flags() : Flags object
+	Creates a flags object that you can assign flags with unique names and boolean values to.
+	Each time a flag is added or modified, a 'state' object is returned in the callback function, giving you information about the combined flags.

+		Example, showing all properties

+			var flags = new Flags()											// create instance flags.onChange.add(function(state){ print(state.anyTrue) })		// on flag change, print if any of the flags are true flags.set('flag1', false)										// add a flag called 'flag1', value false		-		callback now prints 'false' flags.getState()												// returns current state object
+			flags.getFlags()												// returns flags object
+			flags.clear()													// clears flags object

+		States object contains the following bools:
+			anyTrue
+			allTrue
+			noneTrue
+			anyFalse
+			allFalse
+			noneFalse